BZoennchen/supercollider-book/intro.md

 She is the one who create aesthetic symbols -- a horizon of a possible future.
 Neither being prejudiced nor playing the devil's advocate but engaging with technology and its masters honestly.
 The artifacts of our past are not given circumstances of nature but are invented by people.
-We must disregard our automatic acceptance of how things are because it leads to a sense of helplessness about changing any of them.
+We must disregard our automatic acceptance of how things are because it leads to a sense of helplessness about changing anything.
+There is neither time for the bitter sweet melancholia nor the illusion that small local changes suffice.
-Echoing the words of *Mark Fisher*: I am not worried about a zombie apocalypse, but I am worried that it is easier for people to imagine a zombie apocalypse than to visualize what life will be like in like 10 or 20 years from now.
+Echoing the words of *Mark Fisher*: I am not worried about a zombie apocalypse, but I am worried that it is easier for people to imagine a zombie apocalypse than to visualize what life will be like in 10 or 20 years from now.
-I am concerned that we have already given up, that we lack the imagination and courage to engage in the way that we really should be, and we will resort to reactions and easy but unreal solutions.
+I am concerned that we have already given up, that we lack the imagination and courage to engage in the way that we really should be, and we will resort to reactions and seemingly easy but unreal solutions.

 The digital is a critical factor in driving our pacification while we are looking into the abyss right in front of us.
-So let us engage with it; let us be critical; let us fight back; let us sing a new song of technological empowering of the people all around the world; let us reimagine our *cyberculture*.
+So let us engage with it; let us be critical; let us fight back; let us sing a new song of technological empowerment of the people all around the world; let us reimagine our *cyberculture*.

 >Digital is not here to put an end to anything.
 Rather it is here to expand all things, to combine and to make more things attainable.
 For the artist, it is the edgiest work of all; the biggest, most exciting challenge in a long history of the synthesis between technology and hand and mind and heart. -- *J.D.
 Jarvis*

 ## Why Writing an Online-Book?